Thomas Dillon, 4th Viscount Dillon: Restoration, later life, death, and timeline

 In 1662 he resigned the presidency of Connaught to Charles II for a payment of money.
 In 1663 most of his extensive lands were restored by the Act of Settlement 1662, and several high offices in the state were conferred upon him, including that of Custos Rotulorum of Westmeath.
-However, Dudley Costello, who was from a family of Gaelic freeholders that had been cheated out of their land by the 1st Viscount, resisted by organising rapparee actions.
+However, Dubhaltach Caoch Mac Coisdealbhaigh, who was descended from a family of the Gaelic nobility of Ireland that had been cheated out of their land by the 1st Viscount, resisted by organising rapparee actions.
 He was eventually shot in a skirmish in eastern County Mayo in 1667.

 After 1669 Lord Dillon inherited an estate of 2500 acre in County Mayo and County Roscommon from his uncle, Sir James Dillon, youngest son of the 1st Viscount.

 Lord Dillon died in 1673 and was succeeded by Thomas, his only surviving son, as the 5th Viscount.
 When the 5th Viscount died childless, the title passed to his first cousin Lucas, the 6th Viscount, and thereafter to the Loughglynn branch of the family, which descended from the 1st Viscount through his second son, Lucas Dillon of Loughglynn.

 Most likely, Frances, his wife, outlived him and died in 1674, being buried in St. Mary's Chapel in Christ Church Cathedral.
 However, John Lodge thought that Frances was the Lady Dillon who has been recorded as dying in 1664 in Dillon's house in Winetavern Street, Dublin, and was buried at St James's.